SOC-CyberSec-Labs/Detection-Lab/README.md

 - Splunk SIEM system for log ingestion and analysis.
 - Metasploit for malware creation and remote access against a target system.
+- Windows Sysmon for enhanced logging capabilities on our target machine.

 ## Network Diagram